jcalvarezj/covid_data_analysis/README.md

 ## Usage

 Activate the virtual environment and run the program using a CLI.
 Follow the instructions that appear on screen (only shown in argumentless CLI mode)

+You will find the generated JSON files in the **export** folder

+### Bed Capacity Dataset

+The generated output files are named with the **_GENERAL** and **_TYPES** suffixes to indicate whether they refer to general information or specific bed types information.
+The file name prefixes are the respective filters.

+### Measures/Restrictions Dataset

+[...
+Work in progress]